 Contributed by Sharon Butler / The pioneers of abstraction—the Cubists, the Abstract Expressionists, the Minimalists—emerged from firm and identifiable aesthetic roots and developed their own philosophies.
 In the competitive maelstrom of 20th century art, those philosophies became dogmas, and the dogmas outright manifestos.
 In the new century, many abstract painters are saying goodbye to all that didactic thinking and exuding a kind of calculated tentativeness.
 Raphael Rubinstein, in a 2009 Art in America essay and for a 2011 painting exhibition he curated in London, dubbed this new type of abstraction “provisional painting.”
 Similarly, artist and critic Stephen Maine homed in on the “incipient image” in a March 2011 show he curated at Lesley Heller.
 And the Brooklyn curatorial team Progress Report (aka Kris Chatterson and Vince Contarino) styled its survey of contemporary abstraction at the Bronx River Art Center The Working Title.
 All three labels suggest the centrality of the open proposition in contemporary abstraction.

 There is a studied, passive-aggressive incompleteness to much of the most interesting abstract work that painters are making today.
 But the subversion of closure isn’t their only priority.
 They also harbor a broader concern with multiple forms of imperfection: not merely what is unfinished but also the off-kilter, the overtly offhand, the not-quite-right.
 The idea is to cast aside the neat but rigid fundamentals learned in art school and embrace everything that seems to lend itself to visual intrigue—including failure.
 The painters take a meta approach that refers not just to earlier art historical styles, but back to the process of painting itself.
 These self-amused but not unserious painters have abandoned the rigorously structured propositions and serial strategies of previous generations in favor of playful, unpredictable encounters.
 Pervading the work of artists like Lauren Luloff, Cordy Ryman, Amy Feldman, and Joe Bradley is an enervated casualness that may at first recall sophomore-year painting class.

 If this sounds disparaging, it’s not meant to be.
 By reassessing basic elements like color, composition, and balance, based on 1920s-vintage Bauhaus principles taught in every 2-D foundations course, the new painters are exploring uncharted territory.
 They are looking for unexpected outcomes rather than handsome results.
 Dashing our expectations of “good painting,” painters like Martin Bromirski, Patricia Treib, Patrick Brennan, Jered Sprecher, and Keltie Ferris have challenged their validity and thus moved painting in a direction that requires a different way of looking.
-If a painting seems lousy, perhaps with a poorly constructed support and amateurish paint handling, look again….
-Insofar as the new abstract painters employ old tropes and methods with a certain insouciant abandon, one might call them the new casualists….
+If a painting seems lousy, perhaps with a poorly constructed support and amateurish paint handling, look again.

 Two Coats of Paint is licensed under a Creative Commons Attribution – Noncommercial-No Derivative Works 3.0 United States License.
 To use content beyond the scope of this license, permission is required.